alemart/surgescript/docs/engine/player.md

 *Note:* if the player is simultaneously [aggressive](#aggressive) and inoffensive, the aggressive behavior prevails.

+!!! warning

+    Enabling the `inoffensive` flag will make the player generally vulnerable.
+This may lead to unintended side-effects: the player may take damage even when it shouldn't.
+Consider using [springify](#springify) for temporary vulnerability instead.

 See also: [attacking](#attacking), [aggressive](#aggressive).

 *Available since:* Open Surge 0.6.1